The Hispanic population is growing yearly in the United States, as also the number of Hispanic homebuyers.

 One of the significant factors in the population growth in the U.S. were Hispanics in the past decade.

 The growth is still there, but as strong as before.

 For instance, between 2010 to 2019, the U.S. population increased by 18.9 million.

 The Hispanic share of this growth was 52% (source).

 The total number of Hispanics was 60.6 million in 2019 (source).

-As you might know already, an increase in population usually means an increased demand in housing at some point.
+As you might know already, a population increase usually means an increased demand for housing at some point.

-This is one of the factors that influence macroeconomics, and thus, the demand in a real estate market.
+This factor influences macroeconomics and, thus, the demand in a real estate market.

 Due to this growth, the homeownership of the Hispanic population has increased.